hanami/guides/content/v2.2/database/relations.md

 ### Case Expressions

-Case branches are defined as Hash tuples, with an `:else` keyword covering the default case.
+Case branches are defined as Hash tuples, with an `else:` keyword covering the default case.

 ```ruby
 books.select {[